vittoriofortino84/EDTOX/README.md

 The compounds with the maximum Jaccard distance with MIEs related to EDCs were considered as negative controls (decoys).

 ## 1_5_ToxCast_dictionaries.R
-Preparation of ToxCast target genes and endpoiints.
+Preparation of ToxCast target genes and endpoints.

 # 2. Generating gene co-expression networks

 ## 2_1_Drug_matrix_wTO.R
-A list of four gene co-expression networks from the genes log2fold change values after compound exposure were  generated for Drug Matrix rat in vitro hepatocyte 1 day and Drug matrix rat in vivo 1 day, 3 and 5 days
+A list of four data frames from the log2fold change values of the genes expressed in rat liver after compound exposure were  generated for Drug Matrix rat in vitro hepatocyte 1 day and Drug matrix rat in vivo 1 day, 3 and 5 days.
+Orthology mapping between rat to human genes was done.
+The list was used for generation of the gene co-expression networks using wTO package.

 ## 2_2_TG_Gates_wTO.R
-A list of eight gene co-expression networks from the genes log2fold change values after compound exposure were  generated for open TG-GATEs rat and human in vitro 1 day and rat in vivo for single low, middle and high doses for 1 day and repeated in vivo doses for 8, 15 and 29 days were generated
+A list of eight data frames from the log2fold change values of the genes expressed in rat liver after compound exposure were  generated for open TG-GATEs rat and human in vitro 1 day and rat in vivo for single low, middle and high doses for 1 day and repeated in vivo doses for 8, 15 and 29 days were generated.
+Orthology mapping between rat to human genes was done.
+The list was used for generation of the gene co-expression networks using wTO package.

 ## 2_3_LINCS_wTO.R